KirilIakovliev/Power_Lines_Detection/README.md

 Instructions for the dataset: Put Images and Annotations to the same folder and follow instructions in the notebook file

-Model: ResNet-50 without pretrained layers saved as pickle object
+Model: ResNet-50 without pretrained layers saved as a pickle object

 So far model has been trained for 46 epochs